sotnir/tni2022/_episodes/.ipynb_checkpoints/13-day-2-fair-principles-checkpoint.md

 - "Understanding identifiers"
 - "History of open and linked data"
 - "Overview of the FAIR principles"
+- "Learn about resources a laboratory can utilize (off the shelf) to be a good steward of their data"
+- "Learn about different databasing options if a custom solution is desired"
 keypoints:
-- "Understanding the FAIR Data principles"
+- Understanding the FAIR Data principles
-- "Understanding identification of FAIR data"
+- Understanding identification of FAIR data
+- There are a number of tools, developed by the research community and also by companies, to assist in stewardship of laboratory data.
+- There are a number of options for developing your own custom database solution.
 ---

 ## Overview